Having gnats in the house can be a great nuisance.

 - Keep the device in a dark place so that the UV light attracts more gnats

-- Replace sticky glue pad once it is full
+- Replace the sticky glue pad once it is full

 3 Extra Tips to Prevent a Gnat Infestation